Chartered Professionals in Human Resources of Manitoba Inc.

 (c) the director is convicted of a criminal offense;

-(d) the director ceases to be a Member in Good Standing of the Association;
+(d) the director, excepting only a Public Representative, ceases to be a Member in Good Standing of the Association;

 (e) the director violates the Association’s Code of Ethics and Rules of Professional Conduct;